 We hear the child telling us something in that whiny voice → we feel the anger building up within us → we take a breath.
-A deep breath → We yourself how it makes us feel.
-And why? → We answer the child from a place of empathy rather than agitation.
+A deep breath → We ask ourselves how it makes us feel.
+And why? → We reply to the child from a place of empathy rather than agitation.

 A Great Method to Dealing With a Whining and Crying Child

 This is a wonderful method to dealing with a child who often phrases her requests in a whiny voice because it has dual benefits: when we empathize with ourselves, empathy becomes the leading tone.
 Instead of getting upset and raising our voice, we empathize with ourselves and our feelings, and we are then free to empathize with our little one who is definitely not using that whiny voice to upset us.
 It’s her way of telling us that she needs us.

 Now that we know how to deal with the whining and crying as it happens, let’s take a look at what we can do to empower our children’s experience of themselves.